Part Four

 Erëmirë Krasniqi: Not the war of Kosovo, I mean before the war in Croatia or Bosnia…

 Hysni Krasniqi: No, Bosnia, before Bosnia, I knew that war would also happen here, he took a small bag, he was very young.
 You know how old he was?
 He was 16 years old, not 17 yet.
 I felt very bad when he had to leave.
 I took him to the bus station and all his classmates came to tell him goodbye.
-He got in, then my friend put him on the train to the English Channel.
+He got in, then my friend took him on the train to the English Channel.
 No one asked anything from him, just the ticket because he could speak English.
 He gave them the ticket but at the border he had to show the passport.
 They said, “The passport is fake.”
-“It is, true.”
+“It is true.”
 “Why?”
 He said, “I’ve fled from war.”

 Erëmirë Krasniqi: So, during the war, you met with your youngest and oldest son.